-Book topics: History of Iran, Cambridge History, Iran Art, Iran Religion, Ancient Persia, Cyrus II, Achaemenids, Esther, Persian Wars, Alexander, Parthia, Sassania, Medieval, Caliphate, Turks, Mongols, Seljuq, Safavid, Qajar, Reza Shah, Last Shah, Revolution, Books by Pahlavis, Persian Palaces, DVDs, Middle East, Children's Books
+Book topics: History of Iran, Cambridge History, Art & Architecture, Iran Religion, Ancient Persia, Cyrus II, Achaemenids, Esther, Persian Wars, Alexander, Parthia, Sassania, Medieval, Caliphate, Turks, Mongols, Seljuq, Safavid, Shah Abbas, Qajar, Reza Shah, Last Shah, Revolution, Books by Pahlavis, Persian Palaces, DVDs, Middle East, Children's Books

 The History of Iran by Elton L. Daniel.
-An objective portrait of Iran's people and their complex 3,000-year history.
+A portrait of Iran's people and their complex 3,000-year history.

 A History of Persia by Percy Molesworth Sykes.
 A complete chronicle of Persia and the surrounding lands from the dawn of history to the 20th century.